olooney/oranlooney.com/content/post/genji-ko.md

     return best_genjiko
 ```

+Actually [drawing these using Pillow][SCD] or [organizing them into a
+grid][SCG] is straight-forward, so you can check the source code if you're
+interested in those details.

 Here's what we get if always use the algorithmically calculated "optimal"
 layout and simply put them in the order returned by `partitions()`: